Get E-Book

 await slowOperation(chunk); // Stream waits until this completes

-}The advantage of this approach over pipeline() is explicit control over data flow.
-The disadvantage is that you must manage error handling yourself—there's no automatic cleanup like pipeline() provides.
+The advantage of manual async iteration is direct control over data flow.
+The cost is that you own the error handling and cleanup that pipeline() would otherwise coordinate.

-For the full mechanics of how the async iterator protocol implements backpressure, see the "Backpressure in Async Iteration: How It Works" section in the Readable Streams chapter.
+For the full mechanics of how the async iterator protocol implements backpressure, see the "Backpressure in Async Iteration - How It Works" section in the Readable Streams chapter.

 Composable Transforms

-function createCSVParser() {
+function createSimpleCSVParser() {

 return new Transform({